OpenTechStrategies/lisc-ttm/INSTALL.md

         mysql> quit;
         $

+7. Put the database passwords you entered in step 5 and the
-7. Put the corresponding authentication info in the web tree, by first renaming `dbconnopen.php.tmpl` to `dbconnopen.php` in the appropriate places, and then editing each of the latter:
+    database names and usernames from step 6 authentication into the web tree, by first copying `dbconnopen.php.tmpl` to `dbconnopen.php` in the appropriate places, and then editing each of the new files:

         $ cd /var/www/ttm
         $ for name in `find . -name dbconnopen.php.tmpl`; do         \